Spirik/GEM/README.md

   *Type*: `const char*`
   Title of the menu page displayed at top of the screen.

+  > __IMPORTANT__
-  > **Note:** there is no explicit restriction on the length of the title.
+  > There is no explicit restriction on the length of the title.
 However, AltSerialGraphicLCD, U8g2 and Adafruit GFX vesrions handle long titles differently.
 If title won't fit on a single line, it will overflow to the next line in AltSerialGraphicLCD and Adafruit GFX versions, but will be cropped at the edge of the screen in U8g2 version.
 In case of AltSerialGraphicLCD and Adafruit GFX versions it is possible to accommodate multiline menu titles by enlarging `menuPageScreenTopOffset` when initializing `GEM` object.

 * **exitAction** [*optional*]
   *Type*: `pointer to function`